 Methodology

-- Service level: We only included full-service discount realtors and brokerages, which we think are the best option for most home sellers.
+- Service level: We only include and rate full-service discount real estate brokers, which we think are the best option for most home sellers.
 These companies offer the same key services you’d expect from a traditional realtor, including in-person representation and end-to-end support.

-- Customer reviews: We evaluated all verifiable customer reviews for each service.
-We considered not only the total review counts, average customer ratings, and key positive and negative themes, but also assessed factors like how recent and relevant the reviews are to customers making hiring decisions right now.
+- Customer reviews: We evaluate all verifiable customer reviews for each company.
+We consider the total review counts, average customer ratings, and key positive and negative themes identified by our AI sentiment analysis tool.

 Related reading